Skip to content

 • Choose a specialist who investigates the root cause: When selecting a provider, ask about their diagnostic process.
 A thorough specialist will look at your entire structure, not just your jaw, to create a truly personalized and effective treatment plan.

-What Is TMJ and How Does It Affect Your Life?
+Is TMJ Pain Controlling Your Life?

 If you’ve ever felt a pop, click, or ache in your jaw, you’ve had a glimpse into the world of TMJ.
 The temporomandibular joint (TMJ) is the hinge that connects your jaw to your skull, and it’s one of the most complex joints in your body.
 It’s responsible for all the little movements we take for granted, like chewing our favorite foods, chatting with friends, and even yawning after a long day.
 When this joint isn't working correctly, it can lead to a condition known as temporomandibular joint disorder, or TMD.